rkyleg/scope/armadillo/doc/settings.md

     - width/height - specify default width or height the plugin window is opened to

 ### Editor Settings
+Default settings for the editors.
+These settings are overwritten by language specific settings (if set).
+See Favorite Languages below.

         [editors]
             [[ace]]
                 wordwrap=0